mongodb-partners/maap-framework/docs/maap-docs/docs/demo/external.md

 ### Asking questions

-    Be creative and ask questions related the data you ingested.
+    Be creative and ask questions related to the data you ingested.